Philosophy of care

 Assessment

-We will ensure that support workers are trained, supervised and supported to provide a range of support and where required, personal care services for people in order to meet their individual needs.
-With consideration to each individual’s assessment of need, staff may require additional training and guidance prior to us delivering a service to that person.
+We will ensure that our support teams are trained, supervised and competent to provide a range of quality support for people to meet their individual needs.
+With consideration to everyone’s assessment of need, staff may require additional specific training and guidance prior to us delivering a service to that person.

 Staff that provide personal care services will have their practice guided by values, and will;